Canadian Cities Ranked By Population

 • Climate: Cities with a pleasant climate tend to be more appealing to potential residents.

-• Quality of Life: Access to quality healthcare, education, and recreational facilities plays a crucial role.
+• Quality of Life: Access to quality healthcare, education, and recreational facilities matters a lot.

 • Government Policies: Urban planning policies and government investments in infrastructure influence city growth.